heidichen90/expense-tracker/README.md

 - Add a new expense record
 - Delete an exist expense record
 - Edit an exist expense record
+- Register user account with email
+- Register user account with facebook

 ## Getting Started